Rick's Free Auto Repair Advice

 What is a tie rod?

 A tie rod is a steering linkage component used to connect the steering gear to the steering knuckle.
 Most tie rods have one threaded end and an opposite end with a ball joint.
 The tie rod itself doesn’t wear, it’s just a steel rod.
-But the ball join does wear.
+But the ball joint does wear.
 Many consumers mistake a drag link or center link for a tie rod, but they’re not the same.
-Here’s a diagram of a parallelogram steering system with a recirculating ball steering gear and idler arm.
+Here’s a parallelogram steering system diagram with a recirculating ball steering gear and idler arm.

 Typical parallelogram steering gear setup showing center link, tie rod, tie rod ends and idler arm